davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/planned-features.md

 navorder=2
 ~~~~~~

-The following new items are planned for the next release of the API.  return
+The following new items are planned for the next release of the API.

 #### New Feature: Paging for /search results.
 View the total number of results pages, the current page, and the current page size for /search calls.